Guess Who Came to Dinner?

 My last post, Thanksgiving with the Animals, was illustrated with a photo entitled Guess Who’s Coming to Dinner? featuring one of the local squirrels sitting on a pumpkin looking through my front door at cat Sand.

-This time the photo above was taken at my back door.
+This time, the photo above was taken at my back door.
 Perhaps you can tell by the eyes—this young male cat wants in!

-He was first seen (and heard) by myself and students attending Reiki class a week ago.
+He was first seen (and heard) by me and students attending Reiki class a week ago.
 We were outside as he zipped past loudly vocalizing a need for something or someone.
 One student asked if I had seen him before.
 I said I had not, but I assumed he probably had been adopted by a neighbor who had recently lost a cat to the local coyotes.

-The following day the mystery cat made his first move, rushing across the back yard to greet me.
+The following day, the mystery cat made his first move, rushing across the back yard to greet me.
 He was wildly affectionate, head-butting me so enthusiastically that I almost fell over.

-Yesterday he zipped over even more quickly than before, meowing frantically.
-This time as I crouched down to pet him I felt his hunger.
+Yesterday, he zipped over even more quickly than before, meowing frantically.
+This time, as I crouched down to pet him, I felt his hunger.
 Against my better judgment—since I was still thinking he lived with a neighbor—I asked him, “Would you like me to give you some food?”
-Placing a paw on either knee he head-butted me so hard in the face that I checked my nose for damage.
-Clearly that was a “YES!”
+Placing a paw on either knee, he head-butted me so hard in the face that I checked my nose for damage.
+Clearly, that was a “YES!”

 The next meal came much sooner than expected.
-I heard a disturbance at the front door and looking out I saw mystery cat trying to figure out whether Woodstock the squirrel was someone he should approach (she has a condition that affects her ability to detect danger).
-Woodstock quite naturally wanted the nuts I had given her and mystery cat had now decided that he should try to eat them.
-Clearly this was a very hungry cat.
+I heard a disturbance at the front door, and looking out, I saw Mystery Cat trying to figure out whether Woodstock the squirrel was someone he should approach (she has a condition that affects her ability to detect danger).
+Woodstock quite naturally wanted the nuts I had given her, and Mystery Cat had now decided that he should try to eat them.
+Clearly, this was a very hungry cat.

 She told me that he did not live with her next-door neighbor.
-Mystery cat had been applying at her front door and they had fed him, but because of severe allergies, they could not bring him in, much as they wanted to.
-She said she had not seen him recently and I laughingly told her that was because he had set up camp in my yard and on my back porch.
+Mystery Cat had been applying at her front door, and they had fed him, but because of severe allergies, they could not bring him in, much as they wanted to.
+She said she had not seen him recently, and I laughingly told her that was because he had set up camp in my yard and on my back porch.
 He showed no desire to leave the yard, and anxiety when I did.

 Last night I finally caved as it was getting cold, and managed to sneak Manitou past increasingly deaf Cougar and an alarmed Sand into the back room, where he proceeded to cry loudly, only stopping when I joined him.
 Eventually, I smuggled him into the bedroom so that I could try to sleep.
-He alternated between affectionate cuddling, and crying to be let out to investigate the rest of the house.
-Needless to say I got very little sleep.
+He alternated between affectionate cuddling and crying to be let out to investigate the rest of the house.
+Needless to say, I got very little sleep.

-And Manitou cried non-stop every time he was left alone until my fogged brain advised me to do a healing session for him since he clearly had separation anxiety.
-He enjoyed the Reiki but he loved the shamanic energy—rolling and stretching.
+And Manitou cried nonstop every time he was left alone until my fogged brain advised me to do a healing session for him since he clearly had separation anxiety.
+He enjoyed the Reiki, but he loved the shamanic energy—rolling and stretching.
 And finally, he jumped into the chair and went to sleep.
 I left him quietly sleeping and did not hear a peep for hours.

 My shamanic buddy says he is not meant to be my cat—Manitou thinks he already is—Cougar does not care, and Sand is not thrilled.
 Manitou’s guide (who happens to be a huge black panther) enigmatically says only, “Time.”

-I have promised him that he is safe, and loved, and that tasty meals will arrive regularly.
+I have promised him that he is safe and loved and that tasty meals will arrive regularly.
 For the rest, we will take it one day at a time.

 >>>>>>